matsest/gh-runner-az-private-network-demo/README.md

 5. Use the new privately networked GitHub-hosted runner!

-You should be able to use the running by following the same steps as in:
+You should be able to use the runner by following the same steps as in:

 - [Controlling Access to runner groups](https://docs.github.com/en/actions/using-github-hosted-runners/about-larger-runners/controlling-access-to-larger-runners)
 - [Run jobs on larger runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-larger-runners/running-jobs-on-larger-runners)